Coping With Bad Weather

 Cloud isn’t usually an issue with consumer fireworks, given that cakes and candles rarely launch their effects higher than say 100ft or so, with rockets going in some cases to 200-300ft+.

 It’s really mist and murk that can cause a problem, especially with large rockets.
-We’ve fired many displays in still, murky conditions typical of the UK autumn and winter and seen the larger Category F3 rockets disappear from sight before exploding.
-Our advice here is to assess conditions when you fire the first large rocket.
+I’ve fired many displays in still, murky conditions typical of the UK autumn and winter and seen the larger Category F3 rockets disappear from sight before exploding.
+My advice here is to assess conditions when you fire the first large rocket.
 If it mostly vanishes in the gloom, save your money and don’t fire the rest.

 Be prepared on murky nights for colours and effects to look subdued.
 How bad this will be depends on the thickness of the mist and how far the fireworks are from your audience.